IRS won’t tax most relief payments made by states last year

 A key question was whether the federal government would count those payments as income and require Californians to pay taxes on it.
 Many California taxpayers had delayed filing their 2022 returns while waiting for an answer.
 Friday, the IRS said it would not tax the refund.

-Maine was another example of states where the IRS stance had created confusion.
+Maine was another example of a state where the IRS stance had created confusion.
 More than 100,000 tax returns already had been filed as of Thursday, many of them submitted before the IRS urged residents to delay filing their returns.

 Democratic Gov. Janet Mills pressed for the $850 pandemic relief checks last year for most Mainers to help make ends meet as a budget surplus ballooned.